 Zero Suit Samus Training Tips

-- Primary damage-racking moves: jab, tilts, and Plasma Whip.
+- Primary damage-racking moves: jab, forward tilt, up tilt, and down tilt.
 These are Zero Suit Samus’ fastest attacks, and thus are her best ways to rack up damage.
 Use every one of her tilts – forward, down, and up tilt.
-Her side special is fine to use every once in a while, but avoid overusing this move: your amiibo may learn to rely on it, which you don’t want to happen.

 - Primary KO moves: forward smash.
 This is really Zero Suit Samus’ only viable kill move, but it’s not a bad attack by any means.
 Use this move when your amiibo is at a good kill percent.
 If you want to add a little flair to your kill, you can also combo down smash into a forward smash.

-- Moves to avoid: down special, grab, and grab aerial.
-You can’t teach your Zero Suit Samus amiibo to spike with Flip Jump, so avoid using it.
+- Moves to avoid: side special, down special, grab, grab aerial.
+Zero Suit Samus has a tendency to overuse her side special, so avoid using it during training.
+You can’t teach your amiibo to spike with Flip Jump, so avoid using that too.
 Her other moves are much better for damage-racking since she’s more accurate with them.
 Aside from that, since Zero Suit Samus’ grab is a tether grab, it’s slow.
 Don’t bother using it at all – she doesn’t even have a kill throw, so that’s another reason not to use it.